joinpursuit/Pursuit-Core-iOS/resources/vocabulary.md

 - **server** - A computer system that processes requests via HTTP.
 The term can refer to the entire system, or specifically to the software that accepts and supervises the HTTP requests.

 - **set**: v.
-To assign a value to a variable. adv.
+To assign a value to a variable. adj.
 The state in which a variable has a value.
 For example, the variable numberOfHamburgers is currently set (it is equal to 10).
 This is in contrast to unset/nil/null.

+- **tuple** - A group of zero or more values represented as one value.
+A tuple is defined by a comma-separated list of types, enclosed in parentheses.

 # TODO